Deathloop walkthrough and ending guide

 Tackle the Arsenal leads first

-Because five of the Visionaries have powers you can steal - Charlie, Harriet, Aleksis, Fia and Egor - you're better off going after powers in the Arsenal leads first, as you'll actually be able to track more Visionaries than the three offered up in the Visionary leads (not including Jullianna, as you can't go after her until the end), and obviously getting the powers as you go.
+Because five of the Visionaries have powers you can steal - Charlie, Harriet, Aleksis, Fia and Egor - you're better off going after powers in the Arsenal leads first, as you'll actually be able to track more Visionaries than the three offered up in the Visionary leads and get more abilities as you go.

 It's hard to recommend a specific route through the game because you'll get new leads and make discoveries almost constantly from every note, diary and conversation.
-We'll look at the Visionary and Arsenal leads in full in a moment, but here's a recommended order to get you started that will, A) fill out your leads with more stuff to do, and B) get you off to a strong start:
+We'll look at the Visionary and Arsenal leads in more detail in a moment, but here's a recommended order to get you started that will, A) fill out your leads with more stuff to do, and B) get you off to a strong start in terms of gear and abilities:

 2. Head to the Complex at noon and investigate the bunker in the mountain under the leg of the giant wheel shaped Stabilizer core.
 You should make the discovery that Eternalists have blown open a vault door.
 If you explore inside you'll eventually find a door that requires four batteries to open.
 Find the batteries and inside you'll find the Strelak Verso, absolutely the best gun in the entire game.
 It's a set of dual handguns that are devastating at close range when dual wielded, but that also transform into a single SMG weapon with an auto aim effect that will snap to enemies when you bring the sights up.

 3. Kill all the visionaries at least once.
-Once you have a basic loadout of essential powers and guns, go after the remaining Visionaries to see if you like any of their powers:
+Once you have a basic loadout of all the powers, and some good guns, go after the remaining Visionaries to see if you like any of their powers.
+That means these two:

-4. Upgrade the powers you like by killing and re-rekilling the Visionaries that have them.
+4. Upgrade the powers you like by killing and re-killing the Visionaries that have them.
 Here's the thing: you are going to be killing the same people over and over again.
 The only way to upgrade a power is to kill its owner and take it again - when you claim a power you already have it'll become an upgrade.
-We've got the full Deathloop powers and upgrades covered elsewhere but it's worth maxing out Aether for abilities that will hide bodies and not drain any power when you stand still.
-Nexus, on the other hand, can be upgraded to heal you when you kill people and spread connections between people.
+We've got a full Deathloop powers and upgrades guide linked up the top, but it's worth maxing out Aether for abilities that will hide bodies and not drain any power when you stand still.
+Nexus, on the other hand, can be upgraded to heal you when you kill people and spread connections between targets.

 Visionary Leads